 Mint is very easy to grow.
 In fact, you might want to keep it in a pot or container by itself as it can spread pretty quickly.
 You can grow it from cuttings and plant it in nice, moist soil.
 You can harvest the leaves at any time; simply pluck them and add them to your sweet tea or salad, or simply pop them in your mouth for fresher breath.
 The leaves can also be stored in plastic bags for later use.

-The smell and taste of sage reminds us of many holiday dinners.
+The smell and taste of sage remind us of many holiday dinners.
 But don’t limit your sage to your Thanksgiving turkey.
-This common herb can be made into tea that’s awesome for treating sore throats, cough and hoarseness.
+This common herb can be made into tea that’s awesome for treating sore throats, cough, and hoarseness.
 It’s also got great anti-inflammatory and antibacterial properties that are useful in combating swelling and infections.
 What sets sage apart from its herbal cousins is that it not only treats wounds, it also improves brain function and concentration.
 Early studies are looking at tapping this property to fight dementia and other brain disorders.
 This flavorful herb contains a lot of Vitamin K, which is essential for blood clotting and bone function.

 Sage is a hardy plant.
 While it likes well-draining soil and lots of sun, it can also tolerate cold weather.